-When we meet new clients as Salesforce Marketing Cloud consultants, we’re often asked the same questions.
-So, I wrote this Salesforce Marketing Cloud FAQ, to answer some fundamental questions for you, before we meet.
-If after reviewing these, you have more questions, we’d love to hear from you and would be happy to work through deeper with you, to help you get most out of the software.
+When we meet new clients as Salesforce Marketing Cloud consultants, they often ask the same questions.
+So, I wrote this Salesforce Marketing Cloud FAQ, to answer some fundamental questions for you, before we even meet.
+After review these, we’d love to hear from you and would be happy to work through deeper with you, to help you get most out of the software.

-Q1: What is the Difference between Sales Cloud and Marketing Cloud?
+FAQ 1: What is the difference between Sales Cloud and Marketing Cloud?

 It’s easy to distinguish between Sales Cloud and Marketing Cloud, as the Sales Cloud is a CRM, supporting the sales team.
 Marketing Cloud is a marketing platform, mostly supporting the marketing team.
 Salesforce also facilitates distributed marketing, with deep integration between Sales and Marketing Clouds.